 - Composite pile foundation

-Pile Foundation types based on Function:
+Pile Foundation Types Based on Function

 End-bearing foundations are otherwise known as point-bearing piles.
 They are used in areas where a hard and strong layer is available at a reasonable depth.
 It is applicable in soil conditions of various kinds, including compressible soil.

 The end-bearing type is better than the frictional pile.
-One example of an end-bearing pile is the steel H pile.
+One example of an end-bearing piles is the steel H pile.
 It is designed to handle variations in soil conditions and high driving stresses.
 However, H-piles, under hard ground conditions, can bend.

 Load-bearing pile is a type of deep pile foundation that is the most commonly used.
 It is applicable in the construction of tall buildings and bridges.